-Continuing classified students may apply for a Leave of Absence for a semester if they: 1) have just completed their prior semester at UH West Oʻahu; and 2) are not on academic action (suspension, dismissal).
+Continuing classified students may apply for a Leave of Absence for a semester if they: 1) have completed their prior semester at UH West Oʻahu; and 2) are in good academic standing (have not been suspended or dismissed).
 The Petition for Leave of Absence form can be found online at www.uhwo.hawaii.edu/forms or at the Student Services Office.
-Students who are approved a leave of absence will be allowed to preregister for the next semester, but should be aware that taking a leave of absence may affect their residency status and their eligibility for financial aid.
+Students who are student is requesting a leave of absence, or accompanied with a complete withdrawal form.